Chris Bath: Seven Network

-On 7 December 2005, Sydney newspaper The Daily Telegraph printed that Bath had been in talks with the Nine Network to become the host of the Today breakfast show in 2006.
-However, Seven insiders say Bath was contracted to Seven until 1 December 2006 at the time and the Nine Network denied approaching her.
-The Herald Sun reported Bath turned down the position because she could not cope with the early starts and she wanted to honour her contract with Seven.
-The role eventually went to now former Ten News Sydney presenter, Jessica Rowe (who was also eventually replaced by Lisa Wilkinson less than 18 months later).

 In 2006, Bath began presenting Seven Morning News on Monday to Thursday and the Sydney evening news on Fridays.
 From May, Bath swapped roles with Ann Sanders to present the weekend evening news in Sydney as well as Fridays.
 Sanders took over the Morning News.
 Later that year, Bath also presented a new employment-based reality series for the Seven Network titled You've Got The Job.

 During 2007 and 2008, Bath often presented the Seven Late News updates and Seven 4.30 News on Fridays.
 This continued into 2009, with Bath replacing Monique Wright as the Friday presenter of Seven 4.30 News.

 In January 2009, Bath was appointed host of Seven's new current affairs program, Sunday Night.
 In November of that year, Bath became the weeknight anchor of Seven News Sydney, following the retirement of Ian Ross.

 In July 2012, she was partnered by her husband Jim Wilson as sports presenter for the 6pm weeknight bulletin.

 In January 2014, Bath was replaced by Mark Ferguson.
 Bath continued to present the 6pm news on Friday and Saturday, as well as Sunday Night.

-In June 2015, it was announced that Bath would leave the Seven Network after twenty years with the network, to explore new horizons, with Melissa Doyle to replace on Sunday Night and Seven News Sydney on weekends.
+In June 2015, it was announced that Bath would leave the Seven Network after twenty years with the network, to explore new horizons, with Melissa Doyle to replace her on Sunday Night and Seven News Sydney on weekends.

 Network 10

 In late 2015 and 2016, Bath made regular appearances on Network Ten shows Studio 10 and The Project.
 In 2017, Bath was the regular co-host of The Sunday Project alongside Hamish Macdonald.
 She was replaced by Lisa Wilkinson in January 2018.

-In December 2018, it was announced that Bath would join Network 10 to present 10 News First Weekend, replacing Natarsha Belling.
+In December 2018, it was announced that Bath would join Network 10 to present 10 News Weekend, replacing Natarsha Belling.

+In October 2025, Network 10 announced it would not renew Bath’s contract as part of a broader cost-cutting initiative.
+She will remain with network until December.

 ABC

 Bath worked for ABC Radio from November 2016 until the end of 2019.
 She hosted Evenings on ABC Radio Sydney across New South Wales and the ACT from 2017, replacing Christine Anu.

 In November 2017, Bath narrated the six-part documentary series Keeping Australia Safe. for ABC TV.
 She also did relief work on ABC News NSW for some hosts throughout her three-year tenure.

 She resigned from ABC Radio at the end of 2019.

+In November 2024, ABC announced that Bath will return to ABC Radio Sydney to replace Richard Glover to host Drive from January 2025.